9rnt/poro/README.md

 - Run poro.py [-h] [--profile PROFILE] [--verbose]

       optional arguments:
-        -h, --help         show this help message and exit --profile PROFILE  Specify the aws profile (default is default) --verbose, -v
+        -h, --help            show this help message and exit --profile PROFILE     Specify the aws profile (default is default) --export FILE_NAME    Specify the file name if you want to expport the results --format {human,json}
+                              Specify the formatting option (default is human) --verbose, -v

 Poro will print all exception raised when querying AWS APIs, the scanning result will be printed at the end of the output.